pns-si5-dsl/ArduinoML-team-e/README.md

 - the path of the file to compile
 - the name of the output file

 Then, a `.ino` file (named as you wished) will be created in the source file directory.
+A set of examples for the given scenarios is available in `src/main/java/external/examples/`.

 # Authors
 - Brilhante João